The Italian defended his team's performance at Camp Nou, as well as mega signing Gareth Bale, who was replaced on the hour mark

-And although Madrid ultimately succumbed to Alexis Sanchez's chip, Ancelotti was more than heartened with his team's performance and felt that he was right to start Sergio Ramos in midfield.
+And although they ultimately succumbed to Alexis Sanchez's chip, Ancelotti was more than heartened with his men's performance and felt that he was right to start Sergio Ramos in midfield.

 "I think that the penalty was so clear, only the referee didn't see it.